Act now. Be lead safe

 • Dry scraping or sanding

-• Using power tools (sanding, grinding, planing, needle gunning, or abrasive blasting or sandblasting), unless the worker has received a permit or other written authorization from the Asbestos and Lead Regulatory Program
+• Using power tools (such as sanding, grinding, planing, needle gunning, or abrasive blasting or sandblasting), unless the worker has received an RRPM Power Tool Permit from the Asbestos and Lead Regulatory Program

 • Using a heat gun at temperatures greater than 1100°F